-Aquatic Weed & Algae Control
+Solutions for Aquatic Weed and Algae Control in Ponds

-By definition, a weed is "a plant growing out of place"
+By definition, a weed is "a plant growing out of place."

-Plants can benefit a pond, but they become “weeds" by growing out of control or in areas where they interfere with pond use.
-An excess of "bad vs. good" plant growth can create a variety of problems including stunted fish populations, mosquito growth, foul odors, unsafe swimming conditions and clogged irrigation pipes that can cost thousands of dollars in repairs and lost ornamentals.
+Plants can benefit a pond’s ecosystem, but they become “weeds” when they grow out of control or in areas where they interfere with a pond’s usage.
+Excessive plant growth can create a variety of problems including stunted fish population, mosquito growth, foul odors, unsafe swimming conditions and clogged irrigation pipes.
+These issues can cost thousands of dollars in repairs and lost ornamentals.

 Lakes and ponds are threatened by excessive nutrients entering through lawn and garden run-off, wastewater discharges, detergent wastes, septic tank seepage and agricultural run-off.
 Excessive nutrients support dynamic growth of aquatic algae, interfering with intended water uses and sometimes presenting health hazards to humans and animals.